Evidence for cosmic acceleration with next-generation surveys: A model-independent approach: Discussion and concluding remarks

 \subsection{Acknowledgements}

 CB thanks Roy Maartens, Chris Clarkson, Jailson S. Alcaniz, and Martin Kunz for valuable comments and discussions.
-CB acknowledges support from the South African Radio Astronomy Observatory (SARAO) at an early stage of this work, and support from the Swiss National Science Foundation.
+CB acknowledges support from the South African Radio Astronomy Observatory (SARAO) at an early stage of this work, as well as from the Swiss National Science Foundation.

 \bsp